Tolerance.ca

 Media - Press Releases

-By Véronick Talbot, contributor, hired while a student for various projects of Tolerance.ca
+By Véronick Talbot, contributor, hired in the various student projects of Tolerance.ca

 The Black History Month Round Table, organizers of the 2008 edition of Black History Month, have announced this year’s theme : “Celebrating our Presence and Recognizing our Contributions, 1608 -2008, In Honour Of Mathieu Da Costa” (Full Story)